therealnicoroshi/modlist/README.md

 Sometimes the Bow rapid combo attack won't work correctly.
 Switch weapons then switch back to fix

-Sometimes the game gets confused if you're in first person or third (i.e. MCO step forward animations will not step forward) Quicksave/quickload to repair
+Sometimes the game gets confused if you're in first person or third (i.e. MCO step forward animations will not step forward) Quicksave/quickload to repair or change from 3rd person to 1st person and draw or sheath a weapon then switch back to 3rd person.

 You will need to use the X (swan dive) or C (Shorter Dive) keys before jumping to trigger a short or long dive animation for Leaps of faith.